 And, if you’re looking for a broader snapshot of jazz, check out our pick of the best jazz albums of all time.

-Originally from Kansas City, Parker caused a stir when he came to New York as a featured soloist with Jay McShann’s big band.
+Originally from Kansas City, Charlie Parker caused a stir when he came to New York as a featured soloist with Jay McShann’s big band.

 His improvisational vocabulary on the alto saxophone was influenced by the swing era-style of Lester Young, but sounded like nothing that had come before it.
 Still, he found a kindred spirit in trumpeter Dizzy Gillespie, who was another key architect of the new bebop sound.